ronaldoussoren/pyobjc/docs/apinotes/DiscRecording.rst

 The 'refCon' must be an integer.
 The 'callbacks' argument must be None.

-Use :func:`context.register` if you want to store an arbirary python object.
+Use :func:`context.register` if you want to store an arbitrary python object.

 .. note::